 There was no indication that Dan saw the ice patch before falling.
 The video clearly showed him banging his head hard on the asphalt, and it showed him lying there for most of a minute before trying to get up.
 He was obviously dazed.

-His walking on the ice a second time to pick up his hat had nothing to do with his injuries; he did not fall a second time.
+His walking on the ice a second time to pick up his hat had nothing to do with his injuries; he did not fall again.
 Disoriented people following a concussion do not always perceive dangers at that moment and may not perceive immediately that they need medical help.

 Filing Suit to Obtain Evidence

-Garrison Law Firm filed suit and obtained the video evidence that Dan could not get on his own.
+Garrison Law Firm filed suit and obtained the video evidence that Dan could not get alone.
 We argued that the video supported Dan’s claim that he did not see the black ice and that he did get hurt.
-Once these issues came to light, we were able to obtain a rightful settlement with the insurance company for Dan from both the restaurant and the snow removal company.
+Once these issues came to light, we obtained a rightful settlement with the insurance company for Dan from both the restaurant and the snow removal company.

-The moral of the story is that businesses and their insurers will spin evidence such to try and limit or avoid liability and it takes having legal counsel skilled in the development of evidence to maximize the value of your claim.
+The moral of the story is that businesses and their insurers will spin evidence to try and limit or avoid liability, and it takes having legal counsel skilled in the development of evidence to maximize the value of your claim.

 Call Garrison Law Firm now to learn your rights and determine if you have a viable case.